D. C. Riddy: Career

 Riddy was an assistant master at Felsted School between 1930 and 1940.
 In 1934, he was responsible for rugby and carried out a revision of the Forties; Second Forty became the Cromwell Club.
 He left Felsted School to become an inspector of schools.

 Riddy was the British Controller-General of the Education Branch, Control Commission for German - British Element, after the Second World War.
 One of his tasks was to counter twelve years of Nazi indoctrination through a process of re-education.
 The aim was to eliminate Nazi and militaristic tendencies and to encourage the development of democratic ideas.
 Notwithstanding the stringency of the aim, Riddy's method and approach was to stress the importance of showing the German people the "benevolent attitude of the occupying power and encouraging a belief in Germany's future".

 After his role in Germany, Riddy was made overall co-ordinator of the Council of Europe Modern Languages Programme and, for most of his career, was Her Majesty's Chief Inspector of Modern Languages in Schools.
 He was Professor of Applied Linguistics at the University of Essex between 1969 and 1970.

 Riddy was made CBE in 1946.

 Family life

 In 1933, Riddy married Constance White in Bedford.
 He died in Bedford on 20 November 1979 and was survived by his wife, children and grandchildren.
 He was described as a man of "wide administrative experience and enormous energy, for whom material difficulties were a challenge which he met with enthusiasm".
+Felicity Riddy is his daughter-in-law.